 How did the Tribunal account for this “law beyond the law”?
 What justification was given for it being imposed ex post facto?
 The Tribunal could not appeal to the Bible.
-Revealed religion had been discounted decades before.
-Higher Criticism, which had its start in Germany, had effectively destroyed the Bible for so many as a reliable standard for history and law. [product id=“634” align=“right” size=“small”]
+Revealed religion had been discounted since Darwin took center stage.
+Higher Criticism, which had its start in Germany, had effectively destroyed the Bible for so many as a reliable standard for history and law.

-Darwin had destroyed Natural Law which operated in the light of God’s revealed law.
-Like Archimedes, the judges at Nuremberg had to find a fixed point outside their materialistic worldview in order to (1) justify the war against the Nazis and the (2) trials condemning the atrocities.
-They resolved the inherent conflict by becoming intellectually schizophrenic.
-They could not live consistently with their evolutionary presuppositions:
+Darwin had destroyed Natural Law which for a time operated in the light of God’s revealed law.
+Like Archimedes, the judges had to find a fixed point outside their materialistic worldview to justify the war against the Nazis and the trials condemning the atrocities, if they really were atrocities.
+They resolved the inherent conflict by becoming inconsistent and schizophrenic.

 If the individual man be only a passing shadow, without any everlasting significance, then reflection quickly makes us decide: Since it is of no importance whether he exist or not, why should I deprive myself of anything in order to give it to him?
 For the rule of life soon becomes this, that everyone makes himself as comfortable in this life as possible; and this implies that he need not trouble himself about the poor and needy, whose existence or non-existence is at bottom a matter of no importance.